ibm-cloud-docs/sell/software-checklist.md

 Next, define your pricing model.
 Currently, you can select a free plan or a bring your own license plan.
 Note that a bring your own license, or BYOL plan requires a URL to the license.
 [Click **Pricing** and select the Free pricing model.]

 Head over to the Support tab and define your support experience.
 First, provide details that explain how users can get self-help, open support cases, and engage directly in real time with your support team.
 [Click **Support**.
 Then, click **Provide URL** to add your support site URL.
-Click **Desribe process for responding to support issues** to describe the support process.
+Click **Describe process for responding to support issues** to describe the support process.
 Then, click **Provide the countries in which support is available** to add support locations.]

 Next, explain how {{site.data.keyword.cloud_notm}} Support leaders can contact your support team leaders.
 [Click **Describe process for {{site.data.keyword.cloud_notm}} response to support issues** and provide a description of the support process.
 Click **Provide support contact information** to share the support contacts with {{site.data.keyword.IBM_notm}}.]

 From the Software tab, import a version of your product to the test environment that you created when you registered your product.
 [Click **Software**.
 Then, click **Import a version**.]

 Choose your delivery method and select your source repository type – either public or private – and provide the URL to it.
 Then, enter the version of your product.
 After importing your product, you're ready to configure it by adding any required deployment values.
-[Click **Step 2 - Configure the deployment details** to add deploymnt values.]
+[Click **Step 2 - Configure the deployment details** to add deployment values.]

 Add links to the license agreements that your users are required to accept when they install your product.
 [Click **Add license agreements**.]

 Now, you’re ready to validate that your product can be successfully installed on the deployment target.
 [Click **Validate product**.
-CLick **Next > Next > Validate** to validate your product.]
+Click **Next > Next > Validate** to validate your product.]

 Head back to Partner Center and check your progress in the Onboarding checklist.
 [Once validation is complete, click **Go to Partner Center**.]